AMERICAN LEADERSHIP ACADEMY

-The use of CD players, iPods, headsets, pagers, cell phones, cameras, or other personal electronic equipment is not permitted during class time in the classroom unless a teacher or school administrator has authorized the use of electronic devices during a class period or other school activity by showing that it benefits and enhances the students’ education.
+The use of CD players, iPods, headsets, pagers, cell phones, cameras, or other personal electronic equipment is not permitted during school hours or class time in the classroom unless a teacher or school administrator has authorized the use of electronic devices during a class period or other school activity by showing that it benefits and enhances the students’ education.
+Cell phones will be allowed at lunch time.
 Electronic devices must be either turned off or held in a secure place by the teacher, during class quizzes, tests and standardized assessments, unless specifically allowed by law, an IEP, a Section 504 Accommodation Plan, a Health Care Plan, or testing/assessment directions.
 Students may use an electronic device in an emergency situation that threatens the health, safety or well-being of students (including themselves), school employees or others.

 Any type of personal electronic device that has the capability to take photographs or to record video will not be used in restrooms, locker rooms, or any other area that privacy is assumed.
 No pornography may be on any electronic device.
 Criminal laws will be enforced if found.

 If students intentionally use or respond to electronic devices during instructional time, without teacher permission, or violate this policy, they will have their electronic device taken by a school official.
 The school is not responsible for lost, damaged or stolen electronic equipment.
 Students bringing such equipment to school do so at their own risk and bear the responsibility for loss, theft, or damage.